kailash-manasarovar/statement/docs/timeline/2021/december.md

 - She only gave me one key, of a set of four, and there was a bit of a drama about where the other keys were which seemed contrived.
 - I didn't trust Beatriz Garcia Morales and, from her weird behavior and manner, I felt it likely she would enter my apartment without my knowledge.
 - A few days later I suspected someone had been in without my knowledge.
-- I got the locks changed soon after by a British locksmith Carl Barclay.
+- I got the locks changed soon after by a British locksmith [Carl Barclay](https://barclayskeyholding.com/).
 - Even so, I believe people were entering my house whenever I was not there on a regular basis the whole time I lived there.
-It's not clear how they got entry after I changed the locks.
+It's not clear how they gained entry after I changed the locks.
 I guess that would be a simple matter for a criminal gang.

 ### Rent

-!!! danger "Who has been receiving my rent payments?"
 - The landlady changed the account I pay rent to twice in three years.
 - I paid rent to three different accounts in three year's of tenancy.
-    - I don't believe all these accounts are hers and I suspect that finding out who in fact owns these accounts may be very enlightening to law enforcement.
+- I didn't believe all these accounts were hers, initially, and suspected Lopez Cano skullduggery, I even thought Paqui Fornet might be cashing in on the local sedated sex slave.

         - ES7320950444909122412071
         - ES1201280601880100047345
         - ES6800865106190015755620

+- Now I wonder if Bea was money laundering for the gangs.

 ### Bea's parents' apartment

 - Bea's dad was a Spanish naval officer, apparently.
-- I have his mobile number on WhatsApp on my very hacked phone that I don't use anymore.
+- I have his mobile number on WhatsApp on my very hacked phone that I don't use anymore, the one I'm saving for law enforcement (eyes-cast-down).
 - He's wearing a naval uniform on his WhatsApp profile.
-- They lived at another apartment in the apartment complex, here:
+- They lived at another apartment in the complex, here:

 ![Bea's parents' apartment](../../content/images/beas-parents-apartment.png)

 - They met me and showed me the apartment initially.
-- They were available at there apartment for about two weeks after I moved in.
+- They were available at their apartment for about two weeks after I moved in.
 - I never saw them again in the complex.
+- I don't believe that's their apartment.
+- They did not want to tell me where their main home was and side-stepped my question when I asked them.
+- Were they involved so that I would feel safer and more secure about the whole thing?
+- Without them, Bea's anger might have been too off-putting for me.

 ## Something not right with the air-conditioning unit